jiteshraizada/Bank-Loan-Analysis/README.md

 ## 📌 Project Overview

-This project provides a **comprehensive analysis of bank loan data** using:
+This project provides a **comprehensive analysis of bank loan data** focused on understanding **loan defaults, borrower profiles, and risk assessment** using:
-- **SQL** — for ad hoc querying, KPI generation, and data validation
+- **SQL** — for ad hoc querying, KPI generation, and data exploration
-- **Power BI / Tableau** — for interactive dashboard visualization
+- **Power BI** — for interactive dashboard visualization

-The goal is to monitor lending activities, track key performance indicators, and derive actionable insights for data-driven decision-making.
+The goal is to identify key factors driving loan defaults, analyze borrower demographics, and validate the risk scoring model for data-driven lending decisions.

 ---